fraunhofer-igd-iva/create-nxtstart-app/README.md

 Set the necessary variables in `.env` and create the necessary applications on the third party sites you want to use.

 The example is using Github in the `.env`.
 See the [Docs](https://next-auth.js.org/configuration/providers/oauth#built-in-providers) for more details.

+## Progressive Web App

+The example provides a basic service worker, manifest.json and necessary assets to get started.
+See `/worker/index.js` to edit the service worker.
+To disable PWA edit `/next.config.js`.

+# Deployment of your project

+To create an optimized production build run the command `yarn run build`.
+To run the build created in the `.next` folder you can run `yarn run start`.

+# Development on Webstart

+- Install packages using `npm install`
+- Install the cli locally using `npm install -g`
+- Run the cli in any command prompt using `webstart-cli`